slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I drink to make other people more interesting."
 -- Ernest Hemingway*

-> *"Any idiot can face a crisis; it's this day-to-day living that wears you out."
+> *"Any idiot can face a crisis; it’s this day-to-day living that wears you out."
 -- Anton Chekhov*

 > *"Mondays are fine.
-It's your life that sucks."
+It’s your life that sucks."
 -- Ricky Gervais*

 > *"What does the money machine eat?
 It eats youth, spontaneity, life, beauty, and, above all, it eats creativity.
 It eats quality and shits quantity."